-The COVID-19 coronavirus could adversely impact our business, including our clinical development plans.
+The COVID-19 pandemic could materially and adversely impact our business, including our clinical development plans and non-clinical research.

-As the COVID-19 pandemic and measures imposed to contain this pandemic continue in the United States and around the world, we may experience disruptions that could severely impact our business, including:
+As the COVID-19 pandemic and associated health and safety measures imposed from time to time to contain this pandemic continue in the United States and around the world, we may experience disruptions that could severely impact our business, including:

-- interruption of key manufacturing, research and clinical development activities, due to limitations on work and travel imposed or recommended by federal or state governments, employers and others; - delays or difficulties in clinical trial site operations, including difficulties in recruiting clinical site investigators and clinical site staff and difficulties in enrolling patients;
+- interruption of key manufacturing, research and clinical development and other activities, due to limitations on work and travel imposed or recommended by federal or state governments, employers and others (for example, following the emergence of the omicron variant of COVID-19 in late 2021, we reinstituted a temporary work-from-home policy and scaled back in-person meetings and business travel to industry conferences); - delays or difficulties in the enrollment, scheduling and retention of patients in our clinical trials; - delays or difficulties in clinical trial site operations, including in recruiting and retaining clinical site investigators and clinical site staff and in key clinical trial activities such as clinical trial site monitoring and inspections (for example, we have experienced delays in clinical trial site activations as potential sites faced reduced staffing and resources following the spread of the omicron variant of COVID-19 in late 2021 and early 2022); - redeployment of healthcare resources, including clinical site investigators and clinical site staff supporting the conduct of our clinical trial to assist in the treatment of COVID-19 patients; - interruption of key business activities due to illness and/or quarantine of key individuals and delays associated with recruiting, hiring and training new temporary or permanent replacements for such key individuals, both internally and at our third-party service providers; - delays in research and clinical trial sites receiving the supplies and materials needed to conduct preclinical studies and clinical trials, due to work stoppages, travel and shipping interruptions or restrictions or other reasons; - delays or difficulties conducting and completing non-clinical studies due to limitations in employee resources or laboratory closures or limited availability of laboratory personnel; - difficulties in raising additional capital needed to pursue the development of our programs due to near-term and/or long-term negative effects of the pandemic on the financial, banking and capital markets;

-- interruption of key business activities, due to illness and/or quarantine of key individuals and delays associated with recruiting, hiring and training new temporary or permanent replacements for such key individuals, both internally and at our third party service providers; - delays in research and clinical trial sites receiving the supplies and materials needed to conduct preclinical studies and clinical trials, due to work stoppages, travel and shipping interruptions or restrictions or other reasons; - delays or difficulties conducting nonclinical studies due to limitations in employee resources or laboratory closures; - difficulties in raising additional capital needed to pursue the development of our programs due to the slowing of our economy and near term and/or long term negative effects of the pandemic on the financial, banking and capital markets; - changes in local regulations as part of a response to the COVID-19 coronavirus outbreak which may require us to change the ways in which research, including clinical development, is conducted, which may result in unexpected costs; and - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors due to limitations in employee resources, travel restrictions or forced furlough of government employees.
+- changes in federal, state and local regulations or guidance as part of a response to the COVID-19 pandemic which may require us to change the ways in which research, including clinical development, is conducted, which may result in unexpected costs; and - delays in necessary interactions with regulators, institutional review boards, ethics committees and other important agencies and contractors due to limitations in employee resources, travel restrictions or forced furlough of government employees.